 Who are We

-Founder & Trainer
+Director & Trainer

-Originally from the China with two bachelor degrees in Journalism and Law from Tsinghua University, Yuan Cai discovered her interest in health care, and thus pursued her master degree in Health Administration at Cornell University.
+Originally from China with two bachelor's degrees in Journalism and Law from Tsinghua University, Yuan Cai discovered her interest in health care, and thus pursued her master's degree in Health Administration at Cornell University.
 After finishing her internship with the diversity program at the Greater New York Hospital Association with Long Island College Hospital in Brooklyn, Yuan Cai has been devoting her passion to bridging the cultural barrier in health care.
-For the past four years, Yuan Cai worked as the Coordinator of the Language Assistance Program at Flushing Hospital Medical Center, a culturally diverse community hospital located in the largest Asian neighborhood in New York yet receiving tremendous amount of Spanish-speaking patients.
-Under her management, the Language Assistance Program grew from a one person department to a strong team with up to 15 professionally trained volunteer medical interpreters.
-The community perception of the hospital as an "all American hospital" was drastically changed.
+For the past four years, Yuan Cai worked as the Coordinator of the Language Assistance Program at Flushing Hospital Medical Center, a culturally diverse community hospital located in the largest Asian neighborhood in New York yet receiving a tremendous amount of Spanish-speaking patients.
+Under her management, the Language Assistance Program grew from a one-person department to a strong team with up to 15 professionally trained volunteer medical interpreters.
+The community perception of the hospital as an "all-American hospital" was drastically changed.
 The program was considered as "Best Practice" by the Joint Commission.
 Yuan Cai is a Certified Medical Interpreter in Mandarin Chinese by the National Board of Certification for Medical Interpreters and a licensed trainer by Cross-Cultural Communications to instruct The Community Interpreter Curriculum.
 Yuan Cai is also a master trainer of the TesmStepps curriculum.
 Yuan Cai presented at the International Medical Interpreter Association Annual Conferences in 2014 and 2015.

 To contact Yuan Cai, please email at:

 Experienced Language Coaches are available at all language specific trainings.